maubanel/UE5-Static-Meshes/lexicon/README.md

 ##### `Step 11.`\|`SUU&G`| :large_blue_diamond: :small_blue_diamond:

 This takes an average of the three vertex normals and softens the edge.
-This will be exported and viewable in UE4.
-Lets look at this in **Unreal**.
+Now lets take this knowledge and start to build a model from scratch ourselves.

 ![soften edges using vertex normal](images/image_11.jpg)